-Boris Johnson lands in UK as Rishi Sunak leads race to No 10 – live
+Sunak supporters cast doubt over Johnson’s MP numbers – live

-Boris Johnson news – live: Former PM lands in UK as Rishi Sunak leads race to No 10
+Boris Johnson news – live: Sunak supporters cast doubt over Johnson’s MP numbers

-Johnson tells ally ‘we are going to do this’ as rival Rishi Sunak is first to hit 100 nominations
+Johnson tells ally ‘we are going to do this’ as rival Rishi Sunak is first to hit nominations threshold

 Liz Truss resigns as PM after just 45 days in Downing Street